conehead/HelpDesk/README.md

 **Commands for Normal Players:**

-	/helpdesk ?                | displays the help menu /helpdesk file <message>   | creates a ticket and notifies staff /helpdesk read <Ticket ID> | displays the contents of a ticket they've opened
+	/helpdesk ?                     | displays the help menu /helpdesk file <message>        | creates a ticket and notifies staff /helpdesk read <Ticket ID>      | displays the contents of a ticket they've opened /helpdesk urgent <Ticket ID>    | marks a ticket as urgent /helpdesk noturgent <Ticket ID> | marks a ticket as normal

 **Commands for Staff (Mod, Admin, OP):**

-	/helpdesk list                 | displays a list of tickets open /helpdesk read <Ticket ID>     | reads the contents of any of the tickets /helpdesk assign <Ticket ID>   | assigns the player to the ticket /helpdesk elevate <Ticket ID>  | elevates the ticket level to ADMIN or OP /helpdesk complete <Ticket ID> | marks the ticket as complete /helpdesk remove <Ticket ID>   | removes a ticket It's that simple.
+	/helpdesk list                  | displays a list of tickets open /helpdesk read <Ticket ID>      | reads the contents of any of the tickets /helpdesk assign <Ticket ID>    | assigns the player to the ticket /helpdesk elevate <Ticket ID>   | elevates the ticket level to ADMIN or OP /helpdesk complete <Ticket ID>  | marks the ticket as complete /helpdesk remove <Ticket ID>    | removes a ticket /helpdesk urgent <Ticket ID>    | marks a ticket as urgent /helpdesk noturgent <Ticket ID> | marks a ticket as normal It's that simple.